mikalv/msgr/docs/alpha_review.md

 # Alpha readiness review

 ## Executive summary
-- Core authentication, device onboarding, and media signing gaps have been closed, but chat persistence still needs retry/backoff work and watcher cleanup before day-to-day use feels resilient.
+- Core authentication, device onboarding, and chat persistence now cover retry/backoff and watcher cleanup so the remaining backend focus is on ancillary features and storage hardening.
 - The Flutter client requires navigation pruning, better bootstrap recovery, and clearer offline/error flows so alpha testers are not stranded on blank timelines or failed uploads.
 - Family/bridge surfaces still need stronger authorisation and environment validation to ensure non-chat features do not leak data or fail silently during early trials.
 - Developer experience gaps—toolchain documentation, end-to-end Flutter coverage, and bridge daemon smoke tests—remain blockers for contributors spinning up the stack quickly.